A road through semi-rural Northern Chester County, PA leads to the Old Lincoln School (1867) and its 3000 square foot barn-like addition (1998).

 Here, Fuhrman learned what philosophers from Heraclites to Zen monks have learned:

-Nature is neither still nor quiet.
-It is always changing.
-A profound sense of essential, inner quiet can come by connecting to the infinite time of the ‘natural’.
+Nature is not still or quiet–but always changing.
+A profound sense of essential, inner quiet may come by connecting to the infinite time of the ‘natural’.

 If you have interest or questions about purchasing this property please contact at House Inquiries